 In celebration of Native American Heritage Month and in anticipation of Thanksgiving, here’s a short list of favorite children’s books by indigenous authors and illustrators that we’ve been enjoying in our family lately.

 I’m ashamed to admit that memories of my own preschool years spent dressing in costume (brown paper bags with fringe cut with safety scissors, for heaven’s sake) and reenacting apocryphal stories of meals between so-called Indians and pilgrims in school plays, has me wanting to do better for the next generation.
-Toward that end, I’ve decided not to focus on trying to salvage a palatable version of the “First Thanksgiving” story, but to celebrate a rich past and present of Native people, by turning to the stories that they tell about themselves.
+Toward that end, I’ve decided not to focus on trying to salvage a palatable version of the “First Thanksgiving” story, but to celebrate a rich past and present of Native and indigenous people, by turning to the stories that they tell about themselves.

 Note: The books on this list are just a few that we’ve loved for preschool-aged kids (and babbling baby brothers).
 Please add other favorites that you might have for older kids (or adults!).
 At the bottom of the post, I’ve included a list of resources for folks navigating conversations about Thanksgiving and Colonialism, as well as the invaluable resources that I used in compiling this list.

 LITTLE YOU, words by Richard Van Camp, pictures by Julie Flett (IndieBound):

 My sister, Cait, gave this to me when I was pregnant with Silas and it’s become one of our family’s favorite picture books.
 Sweet, simple, and beautifully illustrated, it will make a lifelong Julie Flett fan of anyone lucky enough to read it.

 MY HEART FILLS WITH HAPPINESS, words by Monique Gray Smith, pictures by Julie Flett (IndieBound):